STATEMENT OF NONDISCRIMINATION

 In addition, NGEMC has designed and implemented an audit and reporting system that will: (1) measure the effectiveness of our Affirmative Action Programs; (2) indicate any need for remedial action; (3) determine the degree to which objectives have been attained; (4) determine whether individuals with protected characteristics have had the opportunity to participate in all company-sponsored educational, training, recreational, and social activities; (5) measure our compliance with the Programs’ specific obligations; and (6) document the actions taken to perform items (1) through (5) above.
 If, after performing this audit, we determine that our AAPs are deficient, we will undertake necessary action to bring our Programs into compliance.

-The VP, Strategic Planning & Administration has the responsibility for ensuring full compliance with the provisions of the above-referenced laws and other applicable directives.
-To file a program discrimination complaint, complete the USDA Program Discrimination Complaint Form, AD-3027, found online at http://www.ascr.usda.gov/complaint_filing_cust.html(link is external), and at any USDA office, or write a letter addressed to USDA and provide in the letter all of the information requested in the form.
+The VP of Corporate Services has the responsibility for ensuring full compliance with the provisions of the above-referenced laws and other applicable directives.
+To file a program discrimination complaint, complete the USDA Program Discrimination Complaint Form, AD-3027, found online at http://www.ascr.usda.gov/complaint_filing_cust.html, and at any USDA office, or write a letter addressed to USDA and provide in the letter all of the information requested in the form.
 To request a copy of the complaint form, call (866) 632-9992.
 Submit your completed form or letter to the U.S. Department of Agriculture, Office of the Assistant Secretary for Civil Rights, 1400 Independence Avenue, S.W.
-Washington, DC 20250-9410; by fax (202) 690-7442; or email at email@example.com.
+Washington, DC 20250-9410; by fax (202) 690-7442; or email at firstname.lastname@example.org.